microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

    by following the instructions [here][tfxpat].
 This will only need to be performed the first time you use tfx-cli.
 1. To build and deploy, from within the `src/task` folder, run `npm run deploy`.
+   Note that the deployment task can intermittently fail to deploy all dependencies, which will be seen when you run the build task.
+If this occurs, run `npm run deploy` and try again.

 ## Configuring